socpriya/Socrates-blog/_posts/blogs/2016-09-23-googleVis.md

 ---
 layout: post
 title: Visualization of Data using googleVis
+category: blog
 ---

 Want to learn how to develop a googleVis Motion Chart and upload it in your blog or website, using R?
 I downloaded the Bikesharing dataset from [Kaggle's Competition site](https://www.kaggle.com/c/bike-sharing-demand/data), performed some data munging and grouping, and prepared a googleVis Motion Chart.
 In  X-axis, choose 'Time' variable instead of  default 'Period' to match with the slider below.
 You may slowdown the animation by dragging arrow down the arrow as indicated here. ![arrow]({{ site.baseurl }}/assets/img/googlevis_slider.png)